-In August of 1972, renovation and modernization project in the older section of the hospital was begun and the number of hospital beds was increased to 31.
-In December of 1974, superficial improvements to the nursing wing was begun and the dietary corridor was constructed; improvements to meet Life Safety Code was completed; a Coronary Care Unit was established; renovation of the remaining portion of the original building was completed; improvements were made to the Outpatient, Lab and Radiology Departments; expansion of surgical and obstetrical suites to provide for projected needs; and replacing all of roof cover on original buildings.
-The total footage of the hospital was increased to present 44,000 square feet.
+In August of 1972, a renovation and modernization project in the older section of the hospital began and the number of hospital beds was increased to 31.
+In December of 1974, superficial improvements to the nursing wing began and the dietary corridor was constructed; improvements to meet Life Safety Code was completed; a Coronary Care Unit was established; renovation of the remaining portion of the original building was completed; improvements were made to the Outpatient, Lab and Radiology Departments; surgical and obstetrical suites were expanded to provide for projected needs; and roof coverings were replaced on original buildings.
+The total footage of the hospital was increased to its present 44,000 square feet.

 In 1977, Station C (which later became the Walter B. Crook Nursing Facility) was constructed.
 In 1989, the Walter B. Crook Nursing Facility opened.
 In May 1994, construction completed the renovation and 30% expansion of present Walter B. Crook Nursing Facility’s Dining Room and a new Administrative office for social programs office.
 The expansion also added 4 additional nursing home rooms.
 Walter B. Crook Nursing Facility’s footage was increased to a total of 22,000 square feet.
 In 1998, the number of beds in Walter B. Crook Nursing Facility was increased to 42 and the Alzheimer’s wing was added for an additional 7,700 square feet of space.
 Walter B. Crook Nursing Facility now has a total footage of 29,700 square feet.